-For all the details, read or download the pdf of the full report (above), or check out the highlights below.
+For all the details, read or download the pdf of the full report, or check out the highlights below.

-Bharti Gupta Ramola, Financial Services Industry Leader, PwC India
+Bharti Gupta Ramola, Leader, Financial Services, PwC India

 As the government continues to address project-level issues like land acquisition and environmental clearances, as well as enabling early exits from concessions, more infrastructure assets will become investable.
 This trend will also be aided as debt restructuring progresses.
 Renegotiation guidelines being developed by the government can also help to address viability issues.